shgutte/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

   - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

-2. Configure the following parameters in **app.c** to test throughput app as per requirements
+2. Configure the following parameters in **app.c** to test the app as per requirements
     - `SERVER_PORT` is the remote TCP server port number on the PC running Iperf.
     - `SERVER_IP` is the remote TCP server IP address on the PC running Iperf.
-    - `NUMBER_OF_PACKETS` controls the number of packets sent to the remote TCP server.

     ```c
     #define SERVER_IP   "192.168.0.247"
     #define SERVER_PORT         5001
-    #define NUMBER_OF_PACKETS   1000
     ```

 3. In the Project explorer pane, expand as follows **wiseconnect3_sdk_xxx** > **components** > **si91x** > **socket_utility** > **inc** folder and open **sl_si91x_socket_constants.h** file.
 Configure TCP Keep Alive timeout, in seconds, in sl_si91x_socket_constants.h